icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

 ```

 ## AppArmor profiles update
-In order to allow DCHPD and Bind services to read in write their configuration fiels and logs, you shoud add some lines in the _local_ apparmod configuration
+In order to allow DCHPD and Bind services to read in write their configuration fields and logs, you should add some lines in the _local_ apparmod configuration

  - `/etc/apparmor.d/local/usr.sbin.dhcpd`
  ```